An excerpt from

 Dr. Michele Kambolis is a mind-body health specialist, registered therapist, meditation teacher, and acclaimed author and speaker who has been practicing for more than 20 years.
 She is also an unshakable believer in our innate capacity to self-heal and thrive.
 Dr. Kambolis is wholeheartedly committed to developing evidence-based resources to help people create the consciously healthy life they were born to live.

 In addition to running a thriving therapy practice in Vancouver, Dr. Kambolis co-hosts live-streamed meditations on IGTV for thousands of followers around the world.
-Her second book, When Women Rise, will be published in Fall, 2021.
+Her second book, When Women Rise, was published in Fall 2021.

 She has been featured on leading media platforms such as Goop, Good Morning America, Huff Post Live, Sirius Satellite Radio and Raw Beauty Talks podcasts and leads guided meditation at corporate retreats for some of Canada’s best-known companies.
 Connect with Dr. Kambolis at michelekambolis.com and whenwomenrise.ca.